cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 address_type = { derivation = 'cosmos' }
 ```

 Pay particular attention to the `RPC`, `gRPC`, and `websocket` endpoints and make sure they correspond with the node you are running.
 Remember that it is recommended to run your own full node instead of using publicly available endpoints when relaying outside of testing purposes.
-Also make sure the `key_name` corresponds to the funded address from which you intend to pay relayer fees.
-The other parameters can be found in the [chain-registry](https://github.com/cosmos/chain-registry) for deployed chains, or set by yourself when creating a new chain (either in production or for testing).
+Also, make sure the `key_name` corresponds to the funded address from which you intend to pay relayer fees.
+The other parameters can be found in the [chain-registry](https://github.com/cosmos/chain-registry) for deployed chains or set by yourself when creating a new chain (either in production or for testing).

 <HighlightBox type="note">

 Hermes does not require path information in the config.
-By default it will relay over all possible paths over all channels that are active on the configured chains.
+By default, it will relay over all possible paths over all channels that are active on the configured chains.
 However, it is possible to change this by filtering.
 Add the following to the chain config:

 ```toml
 [chains.packet_filter]